Restraint Data

 Background

-Welfare and Institutions Code sections 4436.5 and 4659.2 require the Department of Developmental Services to publish data quarterly regarding the use of physical and/ or chemical restraint, by all regional center vendors providing residential services or supported living services, and by long-term health care facilities and acute psychiatric hospitals serving individuals with developmental disabilities.
+Welfare and Institutions Code section 4436.5 requires the Department of Developmental Services to publish data quarterly regarding the use of physical and/ or chemical restraint, by all regional center vendors providing residential services or supported living services, and by long-term health care facilities and acute psychiatric hospitals serving individuals with developmental disabilities.
 California Code of Regulations, Title 17 Section 54327 requires vendors and long-term health care facilities to report incidents of mechanical and chemical restraint.
 The following reports display this data for the specified reporting period.
 Data includes allegations that may or may not be substantiated.

 The Department developed and adopted Guidelines for the Use of Restraint or Containment in Enhanced Behavioral Supports Homes, as required by Welfare and Institutions Code (WIC) Section 4684.81(i)(1).